 Ice Tie Dye

-Ice Tie Dye is easy and beautiful.
-Put ice pieces over folded fabric.
-Sprinkle dye over the ice.
+Ice Tie Dye is pretty easy.
+Sprinkle ice over folded fabric, then powdered dye over the ice.
 Let it sit overnight.
-When you wake up you have abstract art.
+Next morning rinse, wash and dry.
+Beautiful.

 Ice Tie Dye Technique